topi314/campfire-tools/README.md

 ## Development

 A docker compose file is provided for local development and testing.
-To run locally use the command `docker compose -f compose/dev.yml up -d --build` and view the site at `localhost:8000`
+To run locally use the command `docker compose up -d --build` and view the site at `localhost:8085`

 ## License